pygame/solarwolf/readme.txt

-The game and its dependencies are extremely cross platform, allowing gameplay on just about all platforms; Windows, Linux, BeOS, IRIX, Solaris, NT4, and more.
+The game and its dependencies are extremely cross platform, allowing gameplay on just about all platforms; Windows, Linux, BeOS, IRIX, Solaris, NT4, OSX, and more.

-SolarWolf is built with Pygame 1.0.
+SolarWolf is built with Pygame.
 This library is a great set of modules for game development in python, with a growing community of users.
 It provides a "pythonic" object oriented interface for the fantastic SDL media library.